Black Sesame vs White Sesame Seeds: Which is good for health?

 Black Sesame vs White Sesame Seeds: Which is Better?

-One fine morning, as I was sipping my coffee and pondering over my next book project, I received a call from Manjusha, my old patient and a professor at a private engineering college.
-She recounted a fascinating story that would become the catalyst for this deep dive into the world of sesame seeds.
+One fine morning, as I was sipping my coffee and pondering my next book project, I received a call from Manjusha, my old patient and a professor at a private engineering college.
+She recounted a fascinating story that would catalyse this deep dive into the world of sesame seeds.

 The Case of Manjusha’s Ailment

-Manjusha had always been the picture of health, but recently, she had been plagued by an unusual bout of fatigue and hair fall.
-As she narrated her woes, she mentioned that her dietary habits had remained relatively constant, with one exception: she had switched from white sesame seeds to their black counterparts.
+Manjusha had always been the picture of health, but recently, she was plagued by an unusual about of fatigue and hair fall.
+As she narrated her woes, she mentioned that her dietary habits had remained relatively constant, except that she had switched from white sesame seeds to their black counterparts.
 Could this seemingly innocuous change in her diet be responsible for her health troubles?

 This intriguing case inspired me to embark on a journey of research and exploration.
 Today, I invite you to join me in uncovering the nuances of this age-old culinary debate: Black Sesame vs. White Sesame Seeds.
 Which is better?
 Let’s find out.